jparise/python-reloader/README.rst

 --------------------

 There may be times when you don't want a module and its dependency hierarchy to be reloaded.
-The module might rarely change and be expensive to import, for example.
-To support these cases, you can explicit "blacklist" modules from the reloading process using the ``blacklist`` argument to ``enable()``.
+The module might rarely change and be expensive to import.
+To support these cases, you can explicitly "blacklist" modules from the reloading process using the ``blacklist`` argument to ``enable()``.

 ::